psorey/neighbors_maps/README.markdown

 ##Interactive GIS Map Layers##

-Using spatially-enabled Postgres database with **PostGIS, [Mapserver](http://mapserver.org), [OpenLayers.js](http://openlayers.org), and Ruby Mapscript**, locally hosted City of Seattle GIS map layers (shapefiles) are displayed.
+Using geospatially-enabled Postgres database with **PostGIS, [Mapserver](http://mapserver.org), [OpenLayers.js](http://openlayers.org), and Ruby Mapscript**, locally hosted City of Seattle GIS map layers (shapefiles) are displayed.
 WMS layers from other servers such as Google Maps can be added as overlays.
 Logged-in users can create their own layers to be displayed over the other static layers.

 Currently the interactive mapping tool is being used in the Greenwood neighborhood of Seattle to gather walking data from Neighbors: existing patterns of pedestrian circulation, desire routes, problem spots and opportunity zones.
 When a significant amount of data from a cross-section of Neighbors has been gathered we will use the data to inform the choice of several north-south pedestrian connections and several east-west connections so that no one will have to walk more than one or two blocks to reach a paved path.